-Loneliness is a pandemic.
-It seems super prevalent in the Indigo community.
+Loneliness seems super prevalent in the Indigo community.
 Why are Indigos so alone?
-Because we are conscious or awake.
-This shoves us to the outskirts of normal society.
-We don't fit in.
-We're on our own.
+Because of our level of consciousness?

-At the same time, we have an ego (our sense of self, the voice in our head that never stops) that likes to tell us on a repetitive loop that we are separate and all alone from everyone else.
+At the same time, we have a human ego (our sense of self, the voice in our head that never stops).

-[This is not the same thing as say "having an ego" - being an arrogant prick.]
+[This is not the same thing as say "having an ego" - like being an arrogant prick.]

 The ego is the mechanism that creates the human experience.
 It's what keeps you from remembering who you really are.
-It's what runs the game we are all playing.
+It's what runs the human game here on Earth that we are all playing.

 When you're not in physical form you're just hanging out in nonstop bliss.
 You get bored and wonder what it would be like to not be content all the time.
-So a fragment of you jumps ship and takes on a physical form - which if you're like most humans, you wake up hating every day.
+So a fragment of you jumps ship and takes on a physical form.
+The ego keeps you from remembering where you came from.
 Fun times.

 It's probably searching high and low for evidence to convince you that the story it's telling you is true.
 It's probably keeping you up at night reminding of you something stupid you said or did 20 years ago.